backdrop-ops/contrib/examples/README.md

 License
 -------

 This project is GPL v2 software.
 See the LICENSE.txt file in this directory for complete text.

+If your project includes libraries that are licensed in a way compatible with GPL v2, you can list that, e.g.,

+Foo library is licensed under the MIT license.